zafarali/learning-angular/README.md

 If we take a look at [03-8-compilevslink.html](https://github.com/zafarali/learning-angular/blob/master/03-8-compilevslink.html), we see the log executes the `controller` and the `compile`'s `pre` and `post` but not the link.
 Trying different combinations it seems that if you have a `compile`, you cannot have a `link` but you can get the effect of having a `compile` and `link` by setting a `pre` and `post` function to the `compile` function.

 ###04-Scopes
+Scopes can be nested.
+These nested scopes can either be *child scopes* (which inherits properties from its parents) or *isolate scopes* (which doesn't inherit anything).
+Everything that we try to evaluate for example `{{name}}` which is input via `ng-model='name'` will be held on the *scope*.
+Thus we can think of scopes as the link between the controllers/directives and the view.
 ####Isolate Scope
 We can demonstrate a simple way to create an isolate scope for each directive we create as shown [04-0-scope.html](https://github.com/zafarali/learning-angular/blob/master/04-0-scope.html).
 When we define a directive, a property we can return is `scope`.
 This can be set to be `true`, `false`, or `{/*stuff inside*/}`.
 When we set to `false` (by default), it will use the existing scope in the directive. `true` will inherit the scope from the parent. `{}` will create an isolate scope for each directive.
 When you define an isolate scope there are *binding strategies* or methods of getting data into that scope.
 They are discussed below.
 ##### @